matematiflo/RealAlgebraicGeometry/README.md

 # Real Algebraic Geometry

-The goal of this project is to formalise basic results of real algebraic geometry in [Lean4](https://github.com/leanprover/lean4), using resources from the [Mathlib4](https://github.com/leanprover-community/mathlib4) library and apporting to it in return.
+The goal of this project is to formalise basic results of real algebraic geometry in [Lean 4](https://github.com/leanprover/lean4), using resources from the [Mathlib](https://github.com/leanprover-community/mathlib4) library and apporting to it in return.

 1. Real algebra
     - [Sums of squares](Sums_of_squares/Sums_of_squares.md)